Brittany Murphy: Early life

-Brittany Anne Bertolotti was born at Georgia Baptist Hospital in Atlanta, to Sharon Kathleen Murphy and Angelo Joseph Bertolotti, who divorced when she was three years old.
-Murphy was raised by her mother in Edison, New Jersey.
-(Note: Bertolotti was not named as her father on Brittany's first death certificate.)
-Angelo during this period was arrested on charges of drug possession, spending twelve years in prison; and he had dealings with the Italian mafia, where he operated as an entrepreneur and diplomat for organized crime families.
-She later stated that due to Sharon's financial problems, she was forced to eat spaghetti every night.
+Murphy was born Brittany Anne Bertolotti on November 10, 1977, at Georgia Baptist Hospital in Atlanta, to Sharon Kathleen Murphy and Angelo Joseph Bertolotti, who divorced when their daughter was three years old.
+She was raised by her mother in Edison, New Jersey, (Note: Bertolotti was not named as her father on Brittany's first death certificate.) and attended middle school there before moving out west.
+Angelo during this period was arrested on charges of drug possession, later spending twelve years in prison; he had dealings with the Italian mafia, operating as an entrepreneur and diplomat for organized crime families.
+She later stated that due to Sharon's financial problems, she had to eat spaghetti every night.
 She also said that, on certain occasions, she had to beg her mother to buy clothes at Kmart.
-This would later explain Murphy's marked social investment in homeless causes, as discussed in a February 2003 Glamour article.
+This would later explain Murphy's marked social investment in homeless causes, as discussed in a February 2003 article in Glamour magazine.

 In 1991, before she started high school, the family moved to Los Angeles so that Murphy could pursue an acting career.
 Murphy said her mother never tried to stifle her creativity, and she considered her mother a crucial factor in her later success: "When I asked my mom to move to California, she sold everything and moved out here for me.
 She always believed in me."

 Murphy's mother is of Irish and Slovak descent, and her father is of Italian descent.
 She was raised a Baptist and later became a non-denominational Christian.
 She had two older half-brothers and a younger half-sister.

 Acting career

 1990s: Child acting and first roles

 In 1982, she attended the Verne Fowler School of Dance and Theater Arts in Colonia, New Jersey.
-From the age of four, she trained in singing, dancing and acting until she moved to California at thirteen.
-In 1987, at the age of ten, she made her theatrical debut called Really Rosie, whose performance was praised by her teachers; and she also sang in a production of Les Misérables.
+From the age of four, she trained in singing, dancing and acting until she moved to California when she was thirteen.
+In 1987, at the age of ten, she made her theatrical debut in a production of Really Rosie in which her performance was praised by her teachers; and she also sang in a production of Les Misérables.
 She stood out for being energetic when acting.
 She went so far as to say that "my first memories were wanting... to entertain people."
-She debuted in 1991 playing the role of Frank's sister on the television show Murphy Brown, however, she appeared in only one episode.
+She debuted in 1991 playing the role of Frank's sister in one episode of the television show Murphy Brown.
 She later got her first job in Hollywood at the age of thirteen, playing the role of Brenda Drexell in the series Drexell's Class.
 She then went on to play Molly Morgan in the TV series Almost Home.
 She appeared as a guest star on several television series, including Parker Lewis Can't Lose, Blossom, seaQuest 2032, Murder One and Frasier.
 She had recurring roles on Party of Five, Boy Meets World and Sister, Sister.